 The basis of this alternative is to allow growth in a prescribed manner only when sufficient infrastructure and services are in place.
 Most developed and developing communities have the basic services to protect the health, safety and welfare of their residents.
 The issue with growth is related to the ability to provide adequate levels of services.
 Most communities have limited services and limited budgets.
-During periods of high growth, the service limits are easily exceeded, and often with little warning.
+During periods of high growth, the service limits are easily exceeded, many timesand often with little warning.
 This is primarily due to a lack of coordinated review of an entire area or a series of projects to identify cumulative impacts.
 The impacts to a community that exceeds its capacity can be significant.
 There can be major, unexpected infrastructure improvements that may affect budgets and taxes.
 System failures can result in impacts to the natural environment.
-Continued communication with school districts in the Town regarding school enrollment will be important for future planning purposes.
+Lack of coordination with school districts can lead to overcrowding and limited resources Continued communication with school districts in the Town regarding school enrollment will be important for future planning purposes.

-As the primary policy in the Town, this alternative would require the use of moratoriums on development and a more equitable means of distributing the costs of development.
+As the primary policy in the town, this alternative would require the use of moratoriums on development and a more equitable means of distributing the costs of development.
 State legislation presents limitations on what tools communities can use to address equitable cost distribution.
 Some communities have utilized the State Environmental Quality Review (SEQRA) Generic Environmental Impact Statement (GEIS) process to address potential cumulative impacts over a given time period and identify the costs of mitigation, which are then distributed to all who develop within the study area.
 However, there are limitations on the types of impacts that can be quantified.
 As a result, many services are not addressed such as recreational needs, open space, social services, and education.